SoftFluent/CodeFluent-Entities-Documentation/README.md

 Introduction
 ===================

-Create high-quality software always aligned with your business
+Create high-quality software always aligned with your business needs
 ----------------------------------
 CodeFluent Entities is a product integrated into Visual Studio that allows you to create your application foundations.
 Minimize heavy plumbing work and internal framework development by generating your data access layers.
-Keep your business sync with your software implementations and focus on what makes the difference.
+Keep your business in sync with your software implementations and focus on what makes the difference.

 Visit the CodeFluent Entities [website](http://www.softfluent.com/product/codefluent-entities/).